cloudposse-terraform-components/aws-datadog-synthetics-private-location/src/README.md

 This component provisions a Datadog synthetics private location on Datadog and a private location agent on EKS cluster.

 Private locations allow you to monitor internal-facing applications or any private URLs that are not accessible from the public internet.
 ## Usage

+## Usage